nasa/MLMCPy/docs/modular_separate_files_example.rst

 Step 6: Load model outputs; aggregate model outputs to compute estimators
 ---------------------------------------------------------------

-Because this step takes place in a separate script, begin by importing the MLMCSimulator class:
+This step takes place in a separate script, begin by importing the MLMCSimulator class:

 .. code-block:: python